aveniridm/envion/README.md

 > The system is designed for **musique concrète/acousmatic music**, **sound design**, and **non-metric writing**.

+## What an Envelope-Driven System Can Do

+To grasp, in simple terms, what a system that generates **thousands of envelopes** can achieve, consider this practical example:

+In the video below, we start from a **very short single sample** (a few milliseconds — in this case, a percussive hit).
+Through the generation of *gestural trajectories*, that tiny fragment is multiplied into thousands of variants.

+This happens because at each trigger the sound receives not only an envelope — which can be quite complex, with multiple stages — but also a **stretch factor** that **remodels** the source material, forcing it to adapt to a new time domain.
+If you open a file in the `/data` folder, you’ll notice that many parameter strings contain numerous successive stages.

+In this sense, the term **algorithmic drum machine** is appropriate.
+That said, time can be further deformed, both through manual stretching and through procedural processes.

 >
 > **Key idea**
 > Instead of “playing” files, Envion **writes trajectories** on them through numeric envelopes (*dynatext*).